-- ☐ High-quality early childhood programs provide important benefits to children, families and our state and national economies. - ☐ High quality early care and education can help ameliorate the effects of poverty, detect and remediate delays, identify and help prevent child neglect, and lead to positive outcomes for individual children, helping them be better prepared for school and more likely to succeed in life. - Paying the costs of high-quality early childhood education is a revenue-generating investment over time, resulting in a broad range of benefits that accrue to individuals and society at large. - Participation in high-quality early childhood education saves taxpayer dollars, makes working families more economically secure, and prepares children to succeed in school, earn higher wages, and live healthier lives.
+- ☐ High-quality early childhood programs provide important benefits to children, families and our state and national economies. - ☐ High quality early care and education helps build strong developmental foundations for young children during the years of greatest brain development, leading to positive outcomes for individual children, and helping them be better prepared for school and more likely to succeed in life. - Paying the costs of high-quality early childhood education is a revenue-generating investment over time, resulting in a broad range of benefits that accrue to individuals and society at large. - ☐ Participation in high-quality early childhood education saves taxpayer dollars, makes working families more economically secure, and prepares children to succeed in school, earn higher wages, and live healthier lives.